loagit/Quill-Examples-and-FAQ/README.md

 **019 - How can I extend an existing blot?**
 **019 - How can I create a blot from an existing one?**

-See project 2, in particular, the following line of code:
+See [Project 002 - Centralized Video](https://github.com/loagit/Quill-Examples-and-FAQ/tree/master/Quill%20Project%20002%20-%20Centralized%20Video), in particular, the following line of code:

 https://github.com/loagit/Quill-Examples-and-FAQ/blob/master/Quill%20Project%20002%20-%20Centralized%20Video/app.js#L91